genomic-medicine-sweden/meta-val/docs/usage.md

 ### Mapping

 To screen for the existence of pathogens in raw reads, map the raw reads to a pathogens genome database (`--pathogens_genomes`) by activating the `--perform_screen_pathogens` option.
+Alternatively, map the extract reads of taxIDs to the genomes that correspond to the positive hits from BLASTx/BLASTn.

 Use `Bowtie2` for short reads and `minimap2` for long reads.

 ### Updating the pipeline